SaifOmran/Obsidian/Python/Python.md

 ```

 ### rfind()
->rfind() method is used to return the last occurrence of a character and it returns -1 if the character is not existing
+>rfind() method is used to return the last occurrence of a character, and it returns -1 if the character is not existing
 ```python
 name = "saif omran"
 print(name.rfind("a")) #output : 8